 But, after having given birth at home using dim lighting, soft voices, immediate body contact, and treating the baby with only gentleness and love, I can verify that there is a profound and dramatic difference in the nature of the baby born in this manner, compared to the baby born by conventional techniques.
 The baby is more peaceful and contented and will smile blissfully during his first few days of life when he has been welcomed into the world knowing only warmth and gentleness.
 His eyes will open and look around immediately after birth when they are not assaulted with glaring lights or burning chemicals.

 This explains why some babies do not cry or appear to react when their foreskins are clamped and sliced off.
 The baby is already in a state of withdrawal, simply from other common traumatic procedures associated with conventional birth.
-(An analogy can be drawn by the experience of having one’s blood drawn ‑- generally an unpleasant sensation for most people.
+(An analogy can be drawn by the experience of having one’s blood drawn ‑ generally an unpleasant sensation for most people.
 If one is to have one’s blood drawn when one is healthy, such as during a routine check‑up, the experience usually stands out as extremely painful.
 The same person, while recovering from surgery or following a severe injury, may only be scarcely aware of someone drawing his blood.)
-In some cases infants have still been under sedation from drugs given to the mother during labor, and therefore have been partially anesthetized for circumcision.
+Also, in some cases infants have still been under sedation from drugs given to the mother during labor, and therefore have been partially anesthetized for circumcision.

 Another explanation for the absence of crying during circumcision is that for some babies the shock of the assault is so intense that they cannot cry!
 (A personal experience supporting this is based on my husband’s past experience as a lab technologist.
 One of his most unpleasant tasks was to do routine PKU heel sticks on newborns.
 A heel stick is painful although less intense than circumcision.
 He has done hundreds of heel sticks on newborns and has never seen a case in which the infant did not cry!)